14 Must-See Europe Attractions & Unique Activities

 The Swiss Alps is a natural playground for outdoor enthusiasts with stunning beauty, majestic peaks, and a range of activities.

-The Louvre Museum in Paris isn’t just massive—it’s legendary.
+Fly to Paris and this is one of the first spots you’ll want to see.
+The Louvre Museum isn’t just massive…it’s legendary.
 Located in the former royal palace on the Right Bank, this museum holds some of the world’s most iconic artworks.
 You’ll see the Mona Lisa, Venus de Milo, and thousands more across its eight curatorial departments.

 I went in thinking I’d be there for an hour and ended up spending half the day.
 My tip?
-Pick a few wings to focus on—trying to see everything is exhausting.
+Pick a few wings to focus on…trying to see everything is exhausting.
 The Egyptian Antiquities and Greek and Roman collections were personal highlights.
-You can download the official app for maps and self-guided tours.
+You can download the official app for maps and self-guided tours, as well as some of the best hidden gems in Paris.

 The Louvre Museum houses the world's most famous works, including the Mona Lisa and Venus de Milo.